Grafenried, Switzerland: Education

 In Grafenried about 370 or (41.2%) of the population have completed non-mandatory upper secondary education, and 145 or (16.1%) have completed additional higher education (either university or a Fachhochschule).
 Of the 145 who completed tertiary schooling, 77.2% were Swiss men, 20.7% were Swiss women.

 The Canton of Bern school system provides one year of non-obligatory Kindergarten, followed by six years of Primary school.
 This is followed by three years of obligatory lower Secondary school where the students are separated according to ability and aptitude.
 Following the lower Secondary students may attend additional schooling or they may enter an apprenticeship.

 During the 2010–11 school year, there were a total of 82 students attending classes in Grafenried.
 There was one kindergarten class with a total of 19 students in the municipality.
-Of the kindergarten students, and 10.5% have a different mother language than the classroom language.
+Of the kindergarten students, 10.5% have a different mother language than the classroom language.
 The municipality had 3 primary classes and 63 students.
 Of the primary students 6.3% have a different mother language than the classroom language.

 As of 2000, there were 3 students in Grafenried who came from another municipality, while 64 residents attended schools outside the municipality.